-Coronavirus: Everyone returning to NZ from overseas to self-isolate
+Coronavirus: Everyone travelling to NZ from overseas to self-isolate

 There was no decided number on how many people constituted a mass gathering but the overseas criteria of 500-1000 was similar to what the government was considering.

-"We understand these decisions are disappointing people but we have to prioritize people's health," Ardern said.
+"We understand these decisions are disappointing people but we have to prioritise people's health," Ardern said.

-The PM says our pandemic which hits hard and fast must be dealt with by "flattening the curve" to have the rate of cases in the right place- either at home on in hospital if needed.

 Up until today, travel restrictions in New Zealand included preventing foreign nationals travelling from or transiting through mainland China or Iran from entering New Zealand.